 Project Summary - Research proposals: The one-page Project Summary must separately address Intellectual Merit, Broader Impacts, and Integration.
-Descriptions of Intellectual Merit and Broader Impacts must be entered into the appropriate text boxes if the proposal is created in FastLane.
-As part of the Overview text box, explicitly summarize how the project integrates the three dimensions of biodiversity as defined in this solicitation.
-Grants.gov has revised instructions for completion of the summary.
-Although there are not separate text boxes, the information described above must be included.
-Proposals that do not address all three of the required dimensions of biodiversity in the Project Summary will be returned without review.
+As part of the Overview section, explicitly summarize how the project integrates the three dimensions of biodiversity as defined in this solicitation.